 Directors' Further Training and Performance Evaluation

-In late 2021, the Company appointed an external professional and independent organization, the "Taiwan Corporate Governance Association," to conduct the evaluation.
-The evaluation results and proposed measures were presented to the 13th meeting of the 8th Board of Directors on March7, 2022.
+The company appointed the Chinese Corporate Governance Association, an external professional and independent organization, to conduct a performance evaluation of the board of directors at the end of 2021.
+The evaluation results and proposed measures will be presented at the 13th board meeting of the 8th term on March 7, 2022.
+The next performance evaluation will take place at the end of 2024.
 The results of the Board's performance evaluation, as well as subsequent reviews and improvements, will be reported to the Board and disclosed in the annual report and on the Company's website.

 All members of the Board of Directors of the Company have completed relevant training in accordance with the "Guidelines for Continuing Education for Directors and Supervisors of Exchange-listed and OTC-listed companies."
-The training content covers corporate governance, business ethics and compliance, corporate sustainability, information security, etc., aiming to enhance the Board's understanding of emerging issues and the effectiveness of corporate governance.
-In 2022, the average training hours for the Company's Directors reached 7.33 hours, with all directors meeting the requirement of a minimum of 6 hours of training under the "Guidelines for Continuing Education for Directors and Supervisors of Exchange-listed and OTC-listed companies."
+The training content covers corporate governance, business ethics and compliance, risk management, corporate sustainability, information security, etc., aiming to enhance the Board's understanding of emerging issues and the effectiveness of corporate governance.
+In 2023, the average training hours for the Company's directors reached 7.11 hours, with all directors meeting the requirement of a minimum of 6 hours of training under the "Guidelines for Continuing Education for Directors and Supervisors of Exchange-listed and OTC-listed companies."
 Related information is disclosed on the Market Observation Post System.

 Remuneration Structure for Directors and Managers